Board of Directors

-Jordan Gremli is Head of Content at Sofar Sounds.
-In this role, he works with artists across Sofar's expansive network of live shows, with the main goal of helping artists develop their careers through video and audio content.
-Before Sofar, Jordan spent nearly eight years at Spotify as Head of Artist & Fan Development, managing a team responsible for building programs and tools that help artists build their audiences by connecting them with the right fans throughout every step of the artist development process.
-This included developing and running Fans First, Spotify's fan reward program.
-And before Spotify, he spent four years as Program Director at SiriusXM Satellite Radio, where he oversaw four rock-based music channels.
-He graduated from Cornell University in 2008 with a Bachelor's Degree in Atmospheric Science, but spent most of his time as an undergraduate at WVBR, serving as General Manager and Program Director.
-He has been on the Board since 2008 and has been Chair since 2017.
+Jordan Gremli '08 is Head of Content and Artist Programming at Sofar Sounds.
+In this role, he works with artists across Sofar's global concert network to help develop their careers through video and audio content.
+Before Sofar, Jordan spent eight years at Spotify as Head of Artist & Fan Development, managing a team responsible for building programs and tools that help artists build their audiences by connecting them with the right fans throughout every step of the artist development process.
+Prior to Spotify, Jordan spent four years as Program Director at SiriusXM Satellite Radio, where he oversaw four rock-based music channels.
+He graduated from Cornell University with a Bachelor's Degree in Atmospheric Science, but spent most of his time as an undergraduate at WVBR, serving as General Manager and Program Director.
+He has been on the board since 2008 and has been Chair since 2017.
 In addition to serving as Chair, he leads the Sales and Business Strategy committee and is a member of the Music Programming and Cornell Radio & Electric Buffalo Records committees.

 Specialties: Business Development, Sales, Sales Management P+L management of early stage companies and turnarounds.
 I source and develop opportunities for small companies looking to grow.
 My original background is media and includes custom Hardware/Software solutions, publishing and non-traditional advertising.